coq/coq/doc/sphinx/practical-tools/coqide.rst

 On macOS, use `Cmd-Ctrl` instead of `Alt` for these operations.

-Note about the change of modifier: the modifier for Navigation was previously `Ctrl` (except on macOS).
-It was changed so that the hotkeys for moving the cursor in the editor (`Ctrl-Right`, `Ctrl-Home`, `Ctrl-End`) are supported by default.
-To restore the previous behavior, go to *Edit/Preferences/Shortcuts* and change the modifier for Navigation.

 Tooltips identify the action associated with each toolbar icon.

 Commands may: